Scholarships For Women

 The Patsy Takemoto Mink Education Foundation Award

-The Shirley Holden Helberg Grants For Mature Women
+The Shirley Holden Helberg Grants for Mature Women

-Who Should Apply: Women aged 35 and older with creative talents in arts, writing, or music who have never been members of the National League of American Pen Women.
-The organization selects three recipients each year.
+The Shirley Holden Helberg Grants for Mature Women awards three $1,000 grants to women aged 35 or older with creative talents in the arts, writing, or music.
+Applicants must never have been members of the National League of American Pen Women.
+The scholarships are available every odd year.
+The deadline is September 30.

 Girl Scout Scholarships